RootDBApp/documentation/source/upgrade/upgrade_without_docker.rst

 Without Docker
 ==============

-| You can use the same bash script you used for installation : :download:`install.sh <https://raw.githubusercontent.com/RootDBApp/infra/main/bash/install.sh>`.
-| Run it this way : ``./install.sh -e env``
+| From the installation directory you created when you installed for the first time RootDB, run the same ``install.sh`` script :
 | The script will :

 * fetch the latest version of RootDB's ;